What is Fiber Internet?

 What is the Fastest Fiber Optic Speed?

 The fastest form of broadband Internet (high speed Internet) technology, fiber Internet offers even faster speeds than satellite Internet, digital subscriber line (DSL) Internet and other forms of Internet connections.
-Some Internet service providers (ISPs) offer fiber Internet access at speeds of up to 1 gigabit per second (Gbps), and 500 megabits per second (Mbps) is becoming the norm in some areas of the country.
+Some Internet service providers (ISPs) offer fiber Internet access at speeds of up to 8 gigabit per second (Gbps).

 Fiber optic Internet service from fiber optic Internet providers offers much faster Internet speeds over much greater distances than traditional copper wired Internet networks like DSL and cable.
 Depending on your ISP, you can expect to receive the best broadband Internet speeds available.
 Best of all, fiber networks are designed for the future - even if speeds become 1000 times faster than the current rates, fiber optics will be ready to transmit them.

 What is the Advantage of Fiber Internet?

 Fiber Internet offers a long list of user benefits, including:

 - Easily stream video and audio files - Whether you are streaming a movie on Netflix, listening to streaming audio on Radio Paradise or watching YouTube videos, fiber Internet has plenty of bandwidth to make it happen